willowbk/willowbk.github.io/_pages/about.md

 and yet proves to be a much better estimator!

 This formalism also establishes a rigorous error analysis which yields a high probability range for these estimators.
 For this particular quantity, this error range falls off as $\sim 1/\sqrt{\ell},$ independent of the network size!
 This estimator captures the true value long before the diffusive process of the random walk reaches equilibrium.
-For further detail and many other examples of estimators of network properties that this formalism can generate, including one for the full network size, see [this paper](https://willowbk.github.io/publication/RapidBayesianInference).
+For further detail and other examples of network property estimators that this formalism yields, including one for the full network size, see [this paper](https://willowbk.github.io/publication/RapidBayesianInference).

 Epidemiology
 ====